 Funding for tree and hedgerow planting.
 Already some schemes across Cornwall.

 The purpose of this fund is to help local communities in Cornwall to grow their environment.
 Funded projects must deliver a clear and demonstrable benefit to the natural environment.
 Any locally constituted and recognised ‘not for profit’ organisation which seeks to serve the people of Cornwall could be eligible to apply via the Crowdfunder platform.

 Open to everyone.
 Applications are particularly encouraged from schools and educational facilities across the UK working on green projects with their students.
-The Eco Fund for 2020 has, £140,000 to allocate to worthy sustainable projects, with typical funding per project being approximately £2,000.
+The Eco Fund has £140,000 to allocate to worthy sustainable projects, with typical funding per project being approximately £2,000.

 For areas set up within school grounds.
 This is where tree saplings can be planted and raised to the point they are ready to be moved and replanted in the local area, usually for 2 years.
 Children actively participate in planting, tree care and deciding on final destination of trees.
 Trees, planting materials and guidance provided.
 Includes a case study in Cornwall – Blackwater School